ClusterHQ/flocker/docs/introduction.rst

   * Machine A can push a copy to machine B but machine A still owns the volume.
     Machine B may not modify its copy.

-  * Volumes can be "handed off" to another machine.
+  * Volumes can be "handed off" to another machine, i.e. ownership is changed.
     Machine A can hand off the volume to machine B.
-    Then machine B can modify the volume and machine A no longer can.
+    Then machine B is now the owner and can modify the volume and machine A no longer can.

 * Volumes are pushed and handed off so as to follow the containers they are associated with.